yutai-teahouse/yutai-teahouse/README.md

 Listed by the priority.

 1) Realize the manual selection of languages
-2) ~~Translation of UI to other languages~~ Github Copilot really helps when it comes to multi-language support.
+2) ~~Translation of UI to other languages~~ Github Copilot really helps when it comes to i18n.
 3) Have the UI beautified
 4) Realize content filtering
 5) Find & kill the bugs